David Dabydeen: Writing

-In 2000 Dabydeen was made a Fellow of the Royal Society of Literature.
+In 2000, Dabydeen was made a Fellow of the Royal Society of Literature.
 He was the third West Indian writer (V. S. Naipaul was the first) and the only Guyanese writer to be awarded the title.

-In 2001 Dabydeen wrote and presented The Forgotten Colony, a BBC Radio 4 programme exploring the history of Guyana.
+In 2001, Dabydeen wrote and presented The Forgotten Colony, a BBC Radio 4 programme exploring the history of Guyana.
 His one-hour documentary Painting the People was broadcast by BBC television in 2004.

-The Oxford Companion to Black British History, co-edited by Dabydeen, John Gilmore and Cecily Jones, appeared in 2007.
+The Oxford Companion to Black British History, co-edited by Dabydeen with John Gilmore and Cecily Jones, appeared in 2007.

 In 2007, Dabydeen was awarded the Hind Rattan (Jewel of India) Award for his outstanding contribution to literature and the intellectual life of the Indian diaspora.

+With Maria del Pilar Kaladeen, Dabydeen co-edited The Other Windrush: Legacies of Indenture in Britain's Caribbean Empire (2021) and We Mark Your Memory: Writings from the Descendants of Indenture (2017, which Tina K. Ramnarine also co-edited with them).